Last updated: 12 June 2020 | Reading time: 4.5 minutes | Watching time: 20 seconds

 ❌ Custom dimensions

 Being a YouTuber allows me to test different screen recording tools.
 After using both, I could quickly write a comparison like this, and after reading this post, you would know that Screencast-O-Matic is the ideal choice for now.
-Loom is new and does not offer many features on Windows.
+Loom is new and does not offer many features on the Windows platform.